sodascience/metasyn/docs/source/index.rst

 Welcome to MetaSynth's documentation!
 =====================================

-MetaSynth is a package for generating statistical metadata from Pandas dataframes and creating synthetic data from this metadata.
+MetaSynth is a package for generating statistical metadata from polars (or pandas) dataframes and creating synthetic data from this metadata.

 It can be used when private datasets cannot be shared directly.
 By creating a synthetic dataset, the data is safeguarded against the risk of disclosure.
 On the scale of disclosure/utilitly as defined